Skip to main content

 Documenting breaking changes

-Make sure to document the migration strategy in a MIGRATION.md file in the package(s) that has breaking changes, eg. packages/web-components/fast-foundation/MIGRATION.md.
+Make sure to document the migration strategy in a MIGRATION.md file in the package(s) that has breaking changes, eg. packages/web-components/fast-element/MIGRATION.md.

 Example of how to format MIGRATION.md: